 /P This will allow us to specify the salesperson filter on the fly. /P uses named ranges in the workbook to update the values.
 This must always be the last parameter in the command line.
 With this functionality, you can have it change all of the filters on the Options Sheet within a report (Date Ranges, Salesperson Codes, DataSources, etc.)

-Be sure to save this batch file report.
+Be sure to save your batch file.